Bioconductor/CSAMA_website/content/installation.md

 If you encounter any errors, please pay close attention to the messages displayed, they may contain further instructions.

-For questions regarding software installation, please contact Mike Smith (mike.smith [at] embl.de) and Julia Philipp (julia.philipp [at] embl.de).
+For questions regarding software installation, please contact Ilaria Billato or csama (at) stat.unipd.it.

-We also have a Slack channel for the course (https://csama-2023.slack.com/) where you can ask support questions and meet fellow course participants.
+We also have a Slack channel for the course (https://csama-2024.slack.com/) where you can ask support questions and meet fellow course participants.
 An invite to this will follow shortly.